dalibo/emaj/docs/en/impactsAdmin.rst

 .. image:: images/logical_repl2.png
    :align: center

-It is possible to include an application table into a tables group, with updates coming from a logical replication flow.
-But all E-Maj operations (starting/stopping the group, setting marks,…) must of course be executed on the subscriber side.
+As of E-Maj 4.0, it is possible to include an application table into a tables group, with updates coming from a logical replication flow.
+But all E-Maj operations (starting/stopping the group, setting marks,…) must of course be executed on the *subscriber* side.
 An E-Maj rollback operation can be launched once the replication flow has been stopped (to avoid updates conflicts).
 But then, tables on both *publisher* and *subscriber* sides are not coherent anymore.

 **Replication of E-Maj log tables**

 .. image:: images/logical_repl3.png
    :align: center

-It is technicaly possible to replicate an E-Maj log table (once found a way to get the DDL that creates the log table – using *pg_dump* for instance).
+As of E-Maj 4.0, it is technicaly possible to replicate an E-Maj log table (once found a way to get the DDL that creates the log table – using *pg_dump* for instance).
 This allows to duplicate or concentrate logs content on another server.
 But the replicated log table can only be used for log **auditing**.
-As log sequences or *TRUNCATE* verbs are not replicated, these logs cannot be used for other purposes.
+As log sequences are not replicated, these logs cannot be used for other purposes.

 **Replication of application tables and E-Maj log tables**